zhubonan/EDDPotentials.jl/docs/src/index.md

 ## Related packages

 - [airss](https://www.mtg.msm.cam.ac.uk/Codes/AIRSS) - *ab initio* random structure (AIRSS) is used for building random structure through the `buildcell` program included in the bundle.
 - [eddp](https://www.mtg.msm.cam.ac.uk/Codes/EDDP) - The Fortran EDDP code.
-EDDPotential.jl provides limited interoperability with the eddp fortran package.
+EDDPotentials.jl provides limited interoperability with the eddp fortran package.
 Although directly loading models trained by eddp is not implemented, the training datasets are compatible as both use the AIRSS-style SHELX format.
 - [CASTEP](http://www.castep.org) - A plane-wave DFT code used for efficient generation of training datasets, although in principle any atomistic modelling package that calculates total energy of a given structure is supported.
 - [disp](https://zhubonan.github.io/disp) - Distributed structure prediction (DISP) package can be used to schedule and run data generation tasks (e.g. DFT calculations) on multiple remote computing clusters.